 - Alzheimer's disease is not a normal part of aging.
 Although our cognition changes as we age, any changes that interfere with daily life should be evaluated by a doctor. - In the graphic, the life stages are as follows (from left to right): infant, child, teenageer, young adult, older adults (both man and woman). - Students may put one of the warning signs of Alzheimer's on one of the developmental stages.
 For example putting "Hard for them to have a conversation" next to the infants.
 Use this as an educational opportunity "While it's true babies can't hold a conversation, we don't expect them to be able to.
 But we do expect an adult to be able to have a conversation.
-When an adult has difficulty holding a conversation, this is a warning sign of Alzheimer's disease".

-• If you opt to do the activity as a group using the slides, you can either structure the matching activity by clicking on one of the circles and asking students where it should go, or let them have more independence and lead it themselves.
+When an adult has difficulty holding a conversation, this is a warning sign of Alzheimer's disease". - You can either structure the matching activity by clicking on one of the circles and asking students where it should go, or let them have more independence and lead it themselves.